The role of GIS in forward-thinking local authorities: featuring Walsall Council

 She continues, “Everyone at Walsall, from call handlers to the Chief Executive, can access and visualise the latest data using our GIS (Astun’s iShare in the Cloud (iSiC)) and its SDW’s integrations with internal systems.
 This requires no experience in analysing spatial data.
 As a result, colleagues across the council can make data-driven decisions about siting or reshaping services.
 This empowers them to deliver services to the residents and communities most in need.”

-Next month, Tracy outlines ways in which the GIS team has used digital tools to help colleagues improve efficiency and performance.
+Find out more about ways in which the GIS Team at Walsall use digital tools to improve efficiency and performance before reading about using GIS as part of a Customer Experience Strategy.
 The team’s efforts have contributed to Walsall’s ‘Most Improved Council’ award at the 2024 Local Government Chronicle (LGC) awards.